HaLong2002/Manage-And-Sell-Cosmetics-Web-Application/README.md

-# Manage And Sell Cosmetics Website
+# Manage And Sell Cosmetics Web Application

 ## Introduction

-Welcome to the Manage And Sell Cosmetics Online project!
-This website is designed to streamline the management of a cosmetics store, providing features to handle inventory, sales, customer relationships, and reporting.
+Welcome to the Manage And Sell Cosmetics Web Application project!
+This web app is designed to streamline the management of a cosmetics store, providing features to handle inventory, sales, customer relationships, and reporting.

 ## Features